 “You are telling me you worked for a top secret espionage branch of the Feds, no doubt with certain… recruitment standards, got along with them some time and then decided to give them a pass, because… reasons?”

 The man seemed genuinely amused: “You could say so, yes.
 They’d put it differently of course, but yes.
-Short but accurate, although ‘reasons’ would demand a more in-depth answer in itself.
+Short but accurate, although ‘reasons’ would require a wall of words in itself.
 However, we were always told that everything we did was to further Man’s position among the stars and all the dangers that were waiting out there.
 It’s true, the Federation tends to speak of Mankind or Man when in essence it speaks of itself and its claim to rule the Bubble… and beyond.
 Ruling all of known space.”

 Considering this for quite a bit, Andrew drew his own conclusions about the Federation’s will to dominate this part of space.
 The Federation’s moves had become much more aggressive over the last years.
 And the media?
 There were claims that some of the news and reports were in fact fabricated spin by the Federation itself.
 The citizens were easy prey, because of the fractured nature of the government.
 Where each world in part was allowed to rule itself there was always room for more bickering and schemes.
 Playing factions against each other was as common as it was easy.